jaroslawstar/Plantly/README.md

-C++ apliocation that allows users to easily take care of their plants, and more.
+C++ aplication that allows users to easily take care of their plants, and more.

 The app Plantly is developed by Jarosław Szekuła for the subject of Projekt C++ on Uniwersytet Wrocławski.
 This is NOT the final look or the final platform.
 This look was only created to present the idea and show what it is about.